Alives/jcrew_tracker/README.md

 changes.

 I wrote this to be alerted on the changes of specific product offerings.
-Changes being any product addtions, price changes, or product removals.
+Changes being any product additions, price changes, or product removals.

 It requires that phantomjs and selenium are installed.
 Pushbullet notifications require the pushbullet.py pip module.